I. Acceptable and Responsible Use Policy

 L. Colleague Training

-Information Technology Services’ primary responsibility is to provide quality and responsive technology service and support for University students, faculty and staff.
+The Office of Digital Learner Experience (DLX) primary responsibility is to provide quality and responsive technology service and support for university students, faculty and staff.

 A. Authorized use of Facilities

-The IT Services staff support the technology located in the computer labs, computer classrooms, meeting rooms and faculty & staff offices.
-IT Services also provides AV and media services.
+The Office of Digital Learner Experience (DLX) support the technology located in the computer labs, computer classrooms, meeting rooms and faculty & staff offices.
+DLX staff also provides AV and media services.
 These facilities and services are for use by Maryville students, faculty, staff and alumni.
-Each user shall use IT Services facilities and services in accordance with the rules, policies and procedures consistent with the stated goals and mission of Maryville University.
-IT Services have the responsibility to provide appropriate management and security to maintain reliability, efficiency and integrity of its resources and to enforce its rules, policies and procedures.
+Each user shall use DLX facilities and services in accordance with the rules, policies, and procedures consistent with the stated goals and mission of Maryville University.
+DLX staff have the responsibility to provide appropriate management and security to maintain reliability, efficiency, and integrity of its resources and to enforce its rules, policies, and procedures.

 B. Instructional Technology Hardware and Software Acquisition

 An annual review of all computers is performed and a schedule of computer facilities in need of upgrades is produced as part of the University Technology Refresh Program.
-IT Services staff consults with operational unit and academic leaders as part of this process.
+The Office of Digital Learner Experience (DLX) staff consults with operational unit and academic leaders as part of this process.

 Software Acquisition and Licensing